JokelinoDevelop/FERI-DTAS-Hadoop-Cluster-Storage/README.md

 ## Overview

 - Local Hadoop cluster for the Data Technologies and Services course.
-- Docker Compose spins up HDFS NameNode/DataNode, YARN ResourceManager/NodeManager, and a basic history server.
+- Docker Compose spins up HDFS NameNode/DataNode
 - Includes sample event dataset under `data/` and helper script `assignment.sh` for common jobs.
+- The script init-namenode.sh is being run at the start of the namenode container to format the namenode if it has not been already formatted

 ## Prerequisites